baltimoreheritage/places/_buildings/saint-johns-ame-church.md

 >
 > The present pastor, the Rev. Henri Ralfe Tomlin, was appointed to St. John's five years ago.
 At that lime the church had a $27,000 indebtedness which has since been reduced to $14,000.
 In addition, the church parsonage has , been completely renovated. [...]
 The church has approximately 1,000 members, about 600 of whom attend services regularly.

 Unfortunately in March 1943, the congregation's building was gutted by a serious fire.
+The *Afro* reported on the fire on March 13, 1943:

+> Fire, believed to have been caused by an overheated furnace, destroyed St. John AME Church, 810 N. Carrollton Avenue, Wednesday evening.
+No one was hurt.
+Damage is estimated at $40,000.
+>
+> Answering the first of six alarms sounded at 7:08 p.m. by James B. Copeland, who happened to be walking in the neighborhood, firemen found the entire edifice a mass of flames.
+>
+> Adjacent buildings, including the N. M. Carroll Home for Aged at 822 and Emmanuel Christian Community Church at 800, were endangered.
+>
+> A crowd of nearly 2,000 watched as firemen, aided by auxiliary civilian defense workers, worked frantically for four hours to bring the blazing inferno under control.
+By midnight, however, only a handful of spectators were on hand.
+Firemen were on duty until Thursday morning.

 The congregation spent two years worshipping in Metropolitan Methodist and Allen A.M.E.
 Churches before returning to their building on April 15, 1945.

 On June 13, 1987, *The Afro-American* published a short profile on the recent history of the church, writing: